charmeleon-zz/jekyll-archive/_posts/2013-01-15-cakephp-up-and-running.md

 >   SetHandler application/x-httpd-php
 > &lt;/FilesMatch&gt;

+Now let's enable PDO for the php.ini files found under apache2 and for php5-cli
+> locate php5.ini
+> sudo vim /etc/php5/apache2/php.ini
+Look for the section `[Pdo]` and insert the following:
+> extension=pdo.so
+> extension=pdo_mysql.so

+Do likewise for /etc/php5/cli/php.ini.
 Now we need to restart the apache server for the changes to take place.
 > sudo service apache2 restart
 And that should be it.
 Congratulations!
 Your CakePHP install is up and running!